-Yellow card: The card shown by the referee to a player to indicate that the player has been cautioned and temporarily suspended.
+Yellow card: The card shown by the referee to a player to indicate that the player has been cautioned, temporarily suspended - usually for 10 minutes playing time and sent to the sin-bin

 Laws of the game

 The ground

 - 1. The playing surface must be safe. - 2.
 The permitted surface types are grass, sand, clay, snow or artificial turf (conforming to World Rugby Regulation 22). - The dimensions of the playing area shown in the ground diagram.
 3.